Here’s the lie that quietly ruins more goals than failure ever does:

 2. Use Visual Cues

 Our brains love visual reminders.
 Put sticky notes on your mirror with your goals.
-Use a habit tracker app or a simple calendar to mark off days you’ve worked towards your goal.
+Use a habit tracker app or a simple calendar to mark off days you’ve worked towards your outcome.
 Seeing your progress can be incredibly motivating (okay, maybe motivation isn’t completely useless).

 3. Find Your Tribe

-Surround yourself with people who support your goals.
-Join online communities, find a workout buddy, or start a mastermind group.
-It becomes the norm when you’re around people working towards similar goals.
+It becomes the norm when you’re around people working towards similar objectives.
 You’re no longer the weird one eating salad at lunch – you’re part of the healthy eating crew.

 1. Make a Public Commitment

-Tell your friends, family, or social media followers about your goal.
+Tell your friends, family, or social media followers about your objectives.
 It’s harder to slack off when you know people are watching.
 Just be careful not to fall into the trap of talking about your goals instead of working on them.

 2. Find an Accountability Partner